-This chickpea and spinach curry stew is so easy and fast to prepare yet carries lots of unique bold flavors.
-It's a perfect weeknight dinner for busy families or a great meal to serve to a crowd.
+This chickpea and spinach curry stew is so easy and fast to prepare yet carries lots of amazing flavors.
+Combines chickpeas, curry powder and tons of vegetables, such as carrots, spinach and red pepper.
+Makes for a perfect weeknight dinner for busy families and can be made ahead if you love to meal-prep.
 Vegan, healthy and gluten-free.

 What is a curry powder made of?

 Most curry powders are a mix of coriander, turmeric, cumin, fenugreek, garlic, ginger and chili pepper, although the combination varies slightly depending on the recipe.
 You can have fun and try different type of curry powders until you find your favorite.
 I like using this store bought curry powder from Frontier.